MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

     channel : newChannel,
     messages : channels[newChannel]
   });
+>
 ...
+>
+})
 ```

 Check out your application.
 Everything should now be working as it should!
 Great work!

+As you go through this BEW course, see if you can relate what you learned in this tutorial to the lessons in class!

 # Now Commit